wegfawefgawefg/stackgym/README.md

 By choosing StackGym you made life easy for yourself.
 Good job.

 ## Features
-    -unlike aigym's 'FrameStack', StackGym can provide a stack with noncontiugous frames from a contiguous frame env.
+Unlike aigym's 'FrameStack', which sucks, StackGym:
-    -unlike aigym's 'FrameStack', StackGym supports color images.
+    -can provide a stack with noncontiugous frames from a contiguous frame env -supports color images
-    -unlike aigym's 'FrameStack', StackGym lets you format the frames before they are stacked, so you don't have to unstack;format;restack.
+    -lets you format the frames before they are stacked, so you don't have to unstack then format then restack...???
-    -unlike aigym's 'FrameStack', StackGym has simpler code.
+    -has simpler code
-    -unlike aigym's 'FrameStack', StackGym may add new handy features in the future.
+    -may add new handy features in the future

 ## Prerequisites
 StackGym requires python3, pytorch, and openai-gym, numpy.